quodlibet/quodlibet/quodlibet/docs/guide/browse/playlists.rst

 If you want to create several of such saved searches at once, you may find it more convenient to edit a text file instead of clicking through the GUI.
-To do so, you can [ConfigFiles edit the configuration text file] ``~/.quodlibet/lists/queries.saved``.
+To do so, you can :ref:`edit the configuration text file <ConfigFiles>` ``~/.quodlibet/lists/queries.saved``.